-Marketing Essentials – Join us for a six-part series of learning, discussions, networking, and good food!
-Led by Consociate Media at their newly designed training room, this series is open to all nonprofit development and marketing professionals (and anyone interested in learning!).
+Marketing Essentials – Led by Consociate Media, this series is open to all nonprofit development and marketing professionals (and anyone interested in learning!).
 Each session will cover an essential part of marketing for your organization.
 Join us for one or all sessions.
 YES, this is in Gloucester Point BUT it’s not as far as you think!
 In fact, it is just 1.1 miles past the bridge!
 (BONUS: If you join us for all six sessions, you will qualify for one of two $25 gift cards to cover your tolls ($2) and gas!

 March 7 – What Do You Know About P.E.S.O.? – Spring is nearly here…which gives us some time to do a little spring cleaning on your marketing and communications efforts to raise awareness of your nonprofit.
 In this session we’ll map out how you can audit your own efforts to ensure you’re putting your efforts and resources into the right P.E.S.O. buckets (if you’re new to that acronym, here’s a hint – PAID, EARNED, SOCIAL and OWNED).